hassan-alnasser/Coronavirus-Factors/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

 The major credit goes to ourworldindata.org for providing the data.
 You can find the Licensing for the data and other descriptive information at the ourworldindata link available [here](https://ourworldindata.org/coronavirus-data).
-Otherwise, feel free to use the code here as you would like!
+Data used is [here] https://covid.ourworldindata.org/data/owid-covid-data.xlsx Otherwise, feel free to use the code here as you would like!